hvianna/audioMotion.js/docs/building.md

 These steps require [Node.js](https://nodejs.org) installed in your computer.

+First, [clone the project](https://github.com/hvianna/audioMotion.js) from GitHub or download the latest version of the source code from the [Releases page](https://github.com/hvianna/audioMotion.js/releases/latest).

-Install the required npm packages:
+Move to the project's directory and install the required npm packages:

 ```
+cd audioMotion.js
 npm install
 ```